Reflections on the 2019 Cricket World Cup - Rosterfy

 And while it won’t appear on any scorecard, one of the most crucial numbers to underpin the event is 3,000 – the number of ‘Cricketeers’ volunteering at the tournament.
 Working across some 15,500 shifts, the volunteer taskforce will be the glue that holds the Cricket World Cup together, providing a myriad of key services across spectator services, broadcast & media, transport, rights protection, hospitality and accreditation.

 The sheer scale of the World Cup means that the logistics of recruiting, interviewing and training such a number kicked off more than six months before the tournament’s start.
-Rosterfy co-founder, Shannan Gove, says that the process of recruiting an initial group of volunteers is a complex one.
+Rosterfy co-founder Shannan Gove, says that the process of recruiting an initial group of volunteers is a complex one.

-“Getting applications in is the first hurdle, then we screen and analyse those candidates and move them through the system based on the data we capture about their skills.
+“Getting applications in is the first hurdle, then we screen and analyze those candidates and move them through the system based on the data we capture about their skills.
 We have the ability to create user groups and searches, enabling easy communication with candidates that match different criteria,” he says.

 How to manage the huge numbers tournaments require